 The symptoms of a fissure are pain, especially when passing a bowel motion, and some bleeding.
 Occasionally, people experience discharge of abscesses in association with a fissure.

 How is the diagnosis made?

 The diagnosis is usually made by careful questioning and analysis of symptoms.
 It will usually be necessary to examine the anus (back passage) with a finger and sometimes it is necessary to examine the anus with a telescope.
-If this is uncomfortable then it may be performed under a general anaesthetic (put to sleep).
+If this is uncomfortable then it may be performed under a general anaesthetic (being put to sleep).

 How can it be treated?

 At least 50 per cent of fissures heal either by themselves or with non-operative treatment, including application of medicated cream, use of stool softeners, and avoidance of constipation.
 Two ointments are commonly used.
 The first is 0.2% GTN (glyceryl tri-nitrate), which may give you a headache as a side effect, but his can be relieved by taking paracetamol half an hour before using the cream.

 The second ointment is Diltiazem and the most common side effect of using this is itching around the back passage.